DMR-Database/dmr-database-tool/README.md

 - shutil: Offers high-level file operations, including file copying, which the tool utilizes to duplicate downloaded user data into different formats.
 - hashlib: Provides secure hash and digest algorithms, used in the tool to compute MD5 checksums of downloaded files for integrity verification.

-These modules collectively empower the DMR Database Tool to efficiently manage, process, and distribute DMR user databases across various radio models and systems.

 ## Usage

 The DMR Database Tool provides a command-line interface (CLI) with various options to manage and process Digital Mobile Radio (DMR) user databases.
 Below are the available options and their usage:

+Clean Option (-c):
+Cleans up all downloaded files (user.csv, userat.csv, etc.) and the metadata file (count.txt).
+Usage: ./dmr-database.py -c

 Download Option (-d):
 Downloads the latest user data in CSV format from a specified URL.
 Usage: ./dmr-database.py -d
-Clean Option (-c):

-Cleans up all downloaded files (user.csv, userat.csv, etc.) and the metadata file (count.txt).
+Make all Option (-a):
+Combines cleaning, downloading the latest user data, and processing it into all formats in one command.
-Usage: ./dmr-database.py -c
+Usage: ./dmr-database.py -a

 Help Option (-h):
 Displays a detailed help menu with descriptions of all available commands and their usage.
 Usage: ./dmr-database.py -h

 Process Options:
 Converts the downloaded user.csv file into various formats suitable for different DMR radio models and systems:
 -userat: For Anytone Mobile Radio databases.
 -userhd: For Ailunce HD1 databases.